I-4-8-20.Preliminary Consideration of Exceptions

 If a claimant timely requests more than 30 additional days to file written exceptions, the case will be assigned to a CCPRB analyst who will prepare a recommendation and proposed action document for an administrative appeals judge's (AAJ) consideration as follows:

-If the AAJ decides to grant an extension of more than 30 days, the analyst will use DGS letter CCOR 10.
+If the AAJ decides to grant an extension of more than 30 days, the analyst will prepare a letter granting the extension of time.

-If the AAJ decides not to grant an extension of more than 30 days, the analyst will prepare a letter for the AAJ's signature explaining why the AC is denying the request for the additional time beyond 30 days (see DGS letter CCOR 12).
+If the AAJ decides not to grant an extension of more than 30 days, the analyst will prepare a letter explaining why the AC is denying the request for the additional time beyond 30 days.

 3. Untimely Submitted Requests for Additional Time